glic3rinu/passlib/docs/password_hash_api.rst

     ``rounds``
-        If present, this means the hash can vary the number of internal rounds used in some part of it's algorithm, allowing the calculation to take a variable amount of processor time, for increased security.
+        If present, this means the hash can vary the number of internal rounds used in some part of its algorithm, allowing the calculation to take a variable amount of processor time, for increased security.